michaelschung/bc-data-processing/datasets/final-projects/sean/README.md

 ## Chess data

 Unfortunately, the link you provided for exploring opening moves on 365chess.com could not be scraped into CSV files.
 Instead, I did my best to find an extensive data set that might possibly work.
-I found [this one](https://www.kaggle.com/penchalaiah123/chess-game-dataset) on Kaggle.
+I found [this one](https://www.kaggle.com/penchalaiah123/chess-game-dataset) on Kaggle and downloaded it to the file named `lichess-games.csv`.
 It's not data from professional players, but I hope it can help you do some good analysis anyway!

 ### Update: added massive chess data set